emmettFC/selected-projects/tidal_bathymetry_model/README.md

 ### Experimental design and preliminary feild work

 In order to collect the data for the model of tidal depth correction described above, I flew a drone over the region of interest at regular 1-hour intervals through the course of a tidal cycle.
 Flights were made with a DJI phantom pro drone with an RGB-NIR camera, and controlled using flight plans set in the Ground Station Pro App.
 The flights were made at an elevation of 270 feet, with an overhead angle of 0 degrees.
-Images were taken continuously through the flight duration, as opposed to a hover and shoot flight, given the battery restrictions on the DJI Phantom Pro.
+Images were taken continuously through the flight duration, as opposed to a hover and shoot flight, given the battery restrictions on the DJI Phantom Pro (flight plan and drone pictured below):

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/tidal_bathymetry_model/assets_README/flight-plan-and-drone.png)